 - High weight capacity

-- Folds up for easy storage and transport
+- Folds up for easy carrying

 - Difficult assembly